AI4ChemS/mofsim-bench/README.md

 ### QMOF energy comparison task

 As an additional test, we compare the energy predictions of uMLIPs to QMOF DFT references.
-To run this task, you have to download the QMOF database and place the `qmof_database` folder in `mof_benchmark/experiments/structures`.
+To run this task, download the QMOF database and place the `qmof_database` folder in `mof_benchmark/experiments/structures`.
+Make sure to unzip `relaxed_structures.zip`.

 ### Interaction energy task